kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 We can see that the flip-flop stays and has not been removed in optimization which is correct.

 # Day 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch
-## GLS- Synthesis - Simulation Mismatch
+## GLS: Synthesis - Simulation Mismatch
 Synthesis - Simulation mismatch arises due to the following reasons.
 * &emsp;Missing sensitivity list
 * &emsp;Blocking vs Non-blocking assignments